onecompiler/tutorials/cpp/oops/oops.md

 You can define methods in class in two ways

-1. declare and define inside the class
+1. Declare and define inside the class

 ```c
 class mobile {